 Stock Market Update 2 April 2026: Sensex, Nifty Fall Around 2% After A Solid Wednesday

 The Indian stock market slumped again on Thursday, 2 April 2026, after a strong performance on Wednesday.
-This was despite some positive news coming in from the Middle East.
+The downfall followed Trump’s warning to hit Iran “extremely hard” in the upcoming weeks.
 Read to know more.

 After ending the previous trading session on a positive note, the Indian stock market indices fell again on Thursday, 2 April 2026.